The history of school land and buildings

 To meet the rising demand for schools, the Department employed its own staff of architects and building inspectors.

-Henry Robert Bastow was appointed as Departmental Architect and Surveyor in 1873.
-Bastow designed and constructed 615 schools across Victoria in five years.
-He achieved this by creating templates for various sized buildings that could then be adapted for particular schools.
+Henry Robert Bastow was appointed the Department's Architect and Surveyor in 1873.
+Over the next five years, he designed and built 615 schools across Victoria.
+He did so by creating templates for standard school designs that could be adapted to suit different locations and needs.

 Most of these designs were influenced by the Gothic style of architecture.